collective/atreal.mailservices/README.txt

 Overview
 --------

-MailServices allowing to send a mail to portal's users and groups.
+MailServices allows to send emails to portal's users and groups.

 Description
 -----------

-* This very lightweight plone products let's you mailing people from your portal, by groups or by choosing wished users.
+* This very lightweight plone product let's you mailing people from your portal, by groups or by selecting users.

-* It allows you to mail freely people that are'nt members of the portals too, but WITHOUT ANY VERIFICATION! (for the moment)
+* It equally allows you to mail people that are'nt members of the portals, but WITHOUT ANY VERIFICATION! (for the moment).

-* Otherwise, it adds a document action and a user action, which works in the same way that classic plone 'send_to' action, but let's you choosing your target by scanning the portal groups/users.
+* Otherwise, it adds a document action, which works in the same way that classic plone 'send_to' action, but let's you choosing your target by scanning the portal groups/users.

-* It adds too a user action, which works in the same way that classic plone 'send_to' action, but let's you choosing your target by scanning the portal groups/users.
+* It also adds an user action, which works in the same way as described above.

 * Manager can choose in ControlPanel :
   - default subject,
   - default body,
-  - if he will receive a copy of each mail sent with mailservices,
+  - if he will receive a copy of each mail sent,
-  - if users can sent mail not only to users and groups but to additionals recipients.
+  - if users are able to send mails to non-portal's users.

-* Mail is sent from user email adress.
+* Mails are sent from user email address.
+For security purposes, this can't be modified.

 Important